Mottness in two-dimensional van der Waals Nb$_3$X$_8$ monolayers (X=Cl, Br, and I): Local interaction problem for the bilayer Hubbard model

 \section{Local interaction problem for the bilayer Hubbard model}

 The crossover between band insulator and Mott insulator can be understood from the local site problem of two electrons.
-The local interaction for the single site model can be written as
+The local Hamiltonian for the single site model can be written as

 in the 2-electron band basis $|\uparrow, \uparrow\rangle_a$, $|\uparrow, \downarrow\rangle_a$, $|\downarrow, \uparrow\rangle_a$, $|\downarrow, \downarrow\rangle_a$, $|\uparrow\downarrow, 0\rangle_a$, and $|0,\uparrow\downarrow\rangle_a$, which is defined as